 Applicants need to be aware of the fact that respondents may seek to discharge or vary the freezing injunction once they have had time to take stock and prepare for the freezing injunction return date hearing.
 These applications, if fully contested, can become very costly and can in some instances can run for many days.

-Our expert team of freezing order solicitors at Francis Wilks & Jones are here to help you with your freezing order enquiry.
+Our expert team of freezing injunction solicitors at Francis Wilks & Jones are here to help you with your freezing order enquiry.
 Our years’ of knowledge can help you with all aspects of freezing injunctions.
 Contact one of our friendly freezing order lawyers now for your confidential consultation.